Information for Graduates

 Yes, you must bring your Stanford ID.
 Also, you cannot participate if you are not in a cap and gown.
 At each graduate’s seat, we will place a program and a bottle of water.
 Your guests can pick up programs and bottled water as they enter.

-Leave your personal belongings (e.g. purse) with a family member or in your locker, or don’t bring anything.
+Leave your personal belongings (e.g. purse) with a family member or in a locker, or don’t bring anything.
 We don’t advise leaving any belongings in the robing rooms as we cannot guarantee their security.

 Parking Structure #6 (the garage under Wilbur Field).